-And once she works on that spot, she immediately adjusts the tension and performs a specific modality of work to first desensitize the area and then to treat the problem.
+- Once she works on that spot, she immediately adjusts the tension and performs a specific modality of work to first desensitize the area and then treat the problem.

-So when you feel pain during foam rolling, it can mean couple of things:
+So when you feel pain during foam rolling, it can mean a couple of things:

 Trigger points are the little spots in the muscle fibers that get sensitive.
 Too much tension, stiffness, injury, or some inefficient biomechanical positions.
 That leads to restriction in the range of motion and localized stiffness of the muscle tissue.